VCityTeam/UD-SV/Doc/Devel/Needs/Need018.md

-# Need 018 : Provide means for storing and accessing thematic information extending the geometric information of a city
+# Need 018 : Provide means for streaming and visualisation of semantic and hierarchical information of city objects

 ### User story
-As a city knowledgeable person, I want to access thematic information attached to the geometry of a the city.
+As a city knowledgeable person, I want to access semantic information attached to the geometry of city objects (e.g. select a building and see its attached semantic information or select a wall and see its attached semantic information)
-As a computational model person, I want to access thematic information attached to the geometry so that I can run a view composition analysis.
+As a computational model person, I want to access semantic information attached to the geometry so that I can run a view composition analysis.
-As a database maintainer, I want to populate the database with thematic information provided to me so that users can access it later on.

 ### Beneficiary role:
 City knowledgeable person, general audience